 Find some index cards, sticky notes, or small pieces of recycled paper and something you love to write with—a favorite pen, a smooth pencil, a colorful marker.
 Read through the list below, the Mantra Affirmation Palette, and, as you read each one, if it jumps out to you as an area of improvement—where you feel like you can grow stronger as a facilitator—jot it down on one of the scraps of paper.
 Put just one per card/note.
 It's totally fine if you end up writing them all down!
 If you have the time, you can decorate the cards with stickers, doodles, or decorative borders.
 Proceed with Step 2 above.

 - I encourage peer learning.

-- I frame activities to encourage creative possibilities.
+- I frame prompts to open up possibilities.

 - I keep my hands off the tools!